 DMPO's consultants identified a weighting of goals and performance measures that is based on Virginia's scoring methodology for funding transportation projects.
-See the section titled "SMART SCALE" on page 90.
+See the section on SMART SCALE (page VI-4).
 Since the 2045 process served a secondary benefit of refining projects for the state's funding processes, the MPO saw a need for consistency between regional and state scoring.
 The MPO Policy Board held two meetings to discuss goals and performance measures.
 Consultants also presented the goals at a community event in November 2019, to confirm how projects should be scored.